-This is a popular ingredient in miso soup, if you’ve ever had it.
+This is a popular ingredient in miso soup if you’ve ever had it.
 It’s also a great addition to just about any soup.
 Simply take a small strip and add it to your homemade soups, and you have some 70+ trace minerals now all working to reverse aging in your body!
 As a great anti-aging tip, I suggest making kombu a kitchen staple as you would sea salt.

 Closely related to kombu, this variety is said to have metabolic properties.
 Perhaps seaweed is part of the secret to Japan’s low rates of obesity?

 Probably one of the most sacred of seaweeds, this black seaweed makes a great natural beauty aid.
 This very black sea veggie looks scary at first, as most people do not eat many black foods.
 However, you should embrace this food.
-It is the phenomenal amount of minerals that gives it its black pigment.
+It is the phenomenal amount of minerals that give it its black pigment.
 It is said in Traditional Chinese Medicine that this food is responsible for the dark, beautiful hair of Japanese folk.
 Want lush locks?
 Try this small-cut seaweed in your next salad.
-Or my personal favorite, soak it and mix with slow-cooked carrots.
+Or my personal favorite, soak it and mix it with slow-cooked carrots.

 This is my personal favorite.
 Dulse makes such a great snack, as it needs no cooking or soaking.
-It comes ready to eat with a chewy, salty and slightly sweet taste.
+It comes ready to eat with a chewy, salty, and slightly sweet taste.
 It’s also jam-packed with protein and iron, making it wonderful for thicker, shinier hair.

 Agar is my secret ingredient for creating mind-blowingly delicious sugar-free desserts.
 It is a great vegetarian alternative to gelatin as it has the same consistency when soaked and provides ample amounts of collagen.
 Irish moss is another gelatin alternative.
 However, this can be used in savory dishes as well for a thick gravy base.
-Careful, as too much of it has mild laxative property.
+Careful, as too much of it has mild laxative properties.
 However, this makes it wonderful for those prone to constipation.
 This is a great beauty food as constipation leads to toxicity causing skin problems like acne.

 Perhaps the most popular brown seaweed, kelp is actually an algae.
-It grows in the more nutrient-rich ocean waters, which gives it its vitamins, minerals and iodine content.
-Kelp is thought to be especially beneficial for the prostate, pancreas and digestive system, all of which (when they are in great shape) contribute to youthfulness and splendor.
-Many of the beauty-related health issues such as dry skin, brittle nails and hair loss are related to the thyroid.
+It grows in the more nutrient-rich ocean waters, which gives it its vitamins, minerals, and iodine content.
+Kelp is thought to be especially beneficial for the prostate, pancreas, and digestive system, all of which (when they are in great shape) contribute to youthfulness and splendor.
+Many of the beauty-related health issues such as dry skin, brittle nails, and hair loss are related to the thyroid.
 Those with thyroid disorders such as hypothyroid, Hashimoto’s (an autoimmune issue) and hyperthyroid could greatly benefit from this sea vegetable.
 Your thyroid needs minerals, especially the ones found in sea vegetables.
 Eating kelp is a much safer way to get minerals and iodine than most supplements, as it’s difficult to overdose with food sources.